NOC-MSM/CoNES/docs/quick_start.rst

 namelists etc) need to be in this directory.
 All output from the simulation will also be written to this directory.

-The above example sets up an openMPI ``-O`` configuration of NEMO.
-ARCHER2 also has the MPICH libraries available which can be accessed using the following:
+The above example sets up an MPICH configuration of NEMO.
+It is possible to setup an openMPI ```-O``` version.
+However, ARCHER2 doesn not have openMPI installed by default:

 .. code-block:: bash